 Spermatic cord torsion is the twisting of the testicle resulting in a reduced blood flow through the tissues which connects it to the abdomen.
-This can be a serious condition as a complete loss of blood flow would quite quickly result in death of the testicle.
+This can be a serious condition as a complete loss of blood flow would quite quickly result in the death of the testicle.

 Symptoms of Spermatic Cord Torsion

-Symptoms of spermatic cord torsion include sudden severe pain in the scrotum with swelling, and tenderness.
+Symptoms of spermatic cord torsion include sudden severe pain in the scrotum with swelling and tenderness.
 The athlete may have a feeling of heaviness in the testicle as well as experience nausea and vomiting.

 - Abnormal mobility of the testicle.

 - Direct impact can cause the testicle to rotate.

 - Nearly all torsions occur in adolescent boys.

 - Larger testicles are more likely to become twisted.